One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Conclusions

 \section{Conclusions}

 We proposed a flexible framework for the incorporation of machine learning approximations for optimization under uncertainty.
-The surrogate is trained only for the optimal control, i.e. no expensive offline training is needed.
-Further, the one-shot approach allows to consider much smaller surrogates, as the complexity of the underlying approximation problem is significantly reduced by the suggested approach.
+The surrogate is trained only for the optimal control instead of for all possible control values, i.e., no expensive offline training for the entire control space is needed.
+This can significantly reduce the computational complexity of the underlying problem and gives hope that smaller surrogates can be used in the presented approach.
 The numerical experiments show promising results and application to more complex optimization problems under uncertainty will be subject to future work.

 We analyzed the stochastic gradient method for the optimization of the one-shot system.
 In more complex situations, gradients might not be available due to the use of black-box solvers or computational limits.
 We will explore the generalization of our work to derivative-free optimization techniques, in particular to Kalman based methods, in order to ensure applicability also in this setting.